-Cancer cells divide and multiply rapidly.
-These cancer cells carry special types of electrically charged elements that play a role during the cell division process.
-Other healthy cells multiply at a much slower rate, if at all, and thus rarely include the same electric properties as the dividing cancer cells.
+Cancer cells divide and multiply rapidly within the brain.
+These cancer cells carry different types of electrically charged elements that play a role during the cell division process.
+Other healthy cells in the brain multiply at a much slower rate, if at all.

 TTFields Mechanism of Action

 The Optune® device in this trial delivers low intensity, wave-like electric fields to the location of a glioblastoma tumor.
 These fields are known as Tumor Treating Fields (TTFields).

 Preclinical studies showed that due to the shape and size of cancer cells when they are multiplying, TTFields cause electrically-charged cellular components of these cells to change their location within the dividing cell, disrupting their normal function and ultimately leading to cell death.